Typishly is a new online literary journal publishing short fiction and poetry submitted by established and emerging writers.

 Steve Biersdorf is a keen observer of overlooked details who has a special fascination with airports and business travel, inspired by personal experience.
 He reads absurdist fiction and has been published in e-zines and literary press magazines.

 - Read his short story: Connecting

 Don’t miss our Editor’s Choice selections

-You’ll enjoy our Editor’s Choice short stories and poems.
-They’re especially well written.
+Our Editor’s Choice short stories and poems are especially well written.

 Most shared, most liked, most loved